-During an update to Logos, an antivirus or security application (example: Trend Micro, Norton, McAffee, etc) attempted to delete or quarantine a Logos file.
-Now Logos crashes or will not open.
+During an update to Logos, an antivirus or security application (example: Avast, Norton, McAffee, etc will:

 Allow Logos through Antivirus Software.